bfrancom/benfran.com/_pages/recruiters.md

 Then look no further!
 I can be contacted via [e-mail](mailto:bfrancom@gmail.com), or any of the social media links from my homepage.

-Checkout my post on addressing business value in [Ops and Security](/blog/2019-07-05-defining-business-value-in-it-operations-and-security/) for more information as to why you would want me on your team.